-The Great Silence screened in its recent restoration at the 2018 Wisconsin Film Festival, and now, the Cinematheque has a limited number of opportunities for you to view The Great Silence at home.
-Simply send an email to firstname.lastname@example.org, and remember to put the word SILENCE in the subject line or the first line of the email.
+The Cinematheque has a limited number of free opportunities to view Woman on the Beach at home.
+To receive your free access, send an email to firstname.lastname@example.org and simply put the title of the film, Woman on the Beach, in the subject line or the first line of the email.

 On a new episode of our Cinematalk podcast, Cinematheque programmers Mike King and Zach Zahos discuss Hong and Woman on the Beach.
 The episode complements our earlier podcast with Mike King and Professor David Bordwell's in-depth discussion of Hong's career and Hill of Freedom.
 To listen to this talk on Woman on the Beach, scroll below, or visit Soundcloud here.
 You can also subscribe to Cinematalk through Apple Podcasts here.